rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 \-

 After manoeuvring around a superhighway of ants, we settled down at a little spot by the stands of Elliott’s local basketball court.
-To Elliott, the mind behind boundary pushing project Wednesday’s Child, it's a spot full of comfort and familiarity.
+To Elliott, the mind behind Wednesday’s Child, it's a spot full of comfort and familiarity.
 As moody clouds gathered above the Hougang skies, the court brought about a juxtaposed sense of warm nostalgia – an appropriately poetic picture that reflected her personal woes.

 It’s a melancholic mood that colours her music as Wednesday’s Child as well.
 Emerging with the impeccably lush *Siren Song*, her music swam in an almost glass-like mystique - but off the heels of her recent single *[Pedestrian Life](https://open.spotify.com/track/0qIZWKS1NusKWdrGneQMKu?si=k-qDNdEQR9aVuqs-V9uC2A)*, her music seems to have shifted towards a more upbeat gear, seeming to look beyond introspection.
 With kids playing around the court, the mood seems to match her music’s recent changes.